FrancoTr/note-taking-app/README.md

 # note-taking-app
-[Node.js] Just a simple app that manages notes using the file system and some npm packages
+[Node.js] Just a simple app that manages notes using the file using yargs (among other packages)